 The Department of Design Media Arts only accepts freshman and transfer applications for the fall quarter of each academic year.
-Each applicant must complete the University of California Application AND the Department's Supplemental Application, in addition to submitting a portfolio.
-The University of California filing period for admission applications is November 1-30 of the year prior to admission.
-The portfolio and supplemental application materials are due January 18th to the department.
+Each applicant must complete the University of California Application and the DMA Undergraduate Supplemental Application, including a creative portfolio.
+The filing period for the Fall 2015 University of California Application is November 1-30, 2014.
+The deadline for the Fall 2015 DMA Undergraduate Supplemental Application, including the portfolio, is January 16, 2015.
 Acceptance is based on evidence of creative talent and academic achievement.

 Who can apply?